ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

 ##### Upgrading

-To install a new version remove the old source code directory and continue with [Building]() <- add link (starting from cloning again).
+To install a new version remove the old source code directory and continue with [Building](LINUX_INSTALLATION.md#building) (starting from cloning again).
 CMake will replace everything for you.
 You may need to reboot afterwards.

 ##### Uninstalling